mbaytas/MAVA337Labs/Assignment2_Processing/README.md

 Draw the circle shown below on the canvas.
 Make the circle follow the path.
 You don't have to draw the path itself.

 Basically the circle should begin from the top left corner of the screen, travel to the right, move down when it hits the edge, move to the left edge again, move down, and repeat.
-The animation can be as fast or as slow as you want.
+The animation can be as fast or as slow as you want, but we should be able to observe the circle move (not too fast!).
+Also, the vertical and horizontal movement must occur at the same speed..
+When you arrive at the bottom corner, do whatever you want (stop, loop, make the circle explode and scatter confetti...)

 You can implement this in reasonably few lines of code using some basic, garden variety [`if` statements](https://processing.org/reference/if.html), [`for` loops](https://processing.org/reference/for.html), etc. You can also access the canvas dimensions using the [`width`](https://processing.org/reference/width.html) and [`height`](https://processing.org/reference/height.html) system variables.